top of page

 BEFORE - with much to do

-DURING: deck planks refastened with bronze screws; deck seams cleaned out and re-routered then re-caulked and re-payed with modern compound; new teak bulwarks on new teak covering boards; restored capping rails.
+DURING: deck planks were refastened with bronze screws; deck seams cleaned out and re-routered then re-caulked and re-payed with modern compound; new teak bulwarks on new teak covering boards; restored capping rails were reinstated.

 Coachroof waiting to be stripped back to bare teak and repaired.